ENCCS/julia-for-hpc/content/distributed.rst

 .. instructor-note::

-   - 20 min teaching
+   - 35 min teaching
-   - 20 min exercises
+   - 25 min exercises

 Distributed computing
 ---------------------

-Julia's main implementation of message passing for distributed-memory systems is contained in the ``Distributed`` module.
-Its approach is different from other frameworks like MPI in that communication is generally "one-sided", meaning that the programmer needs to explicitly manage only one process in a two-process operation.
+In distributed computing, different processes often need to communicate with each other, and this is typically done through a method called message passing¹.
+Julia's main implementation of message passing for distributed-memory systems is contained in the ``Distributed`` module².

+Julia's approach to message passing is different from other frameworks like MPI (Message Passing Interface)³.
+In many systems, communication is "two-sided", meaning that both the sender and receiver processes need to participate in the communication⁴.
+The sender process needs to initiate the send, and the receiver needs to expect and handle the receipt of the message⁵.

+However, Julia uses a "one-sided" communication approach.
+This means that the programmer needs to explicitly manage only one process in a two-process operation.
+In other words, these operations typically do not look like "message send" and "message receive" but rather resemble higher-level operations like calls to user functions¹.

+This approach can simplify the programming model, especially for complex applications where coordinating sends and receives can be challenging.
+It allows programs to run on multiple processes in separate memory domains at once.
+This can be particularly useful in environments where you have multiple CPUs or are working across a cluster of machines.

+References:

+1. Multi-processing and Distributed Computing · The Julia Language. https://docs.julialang.org/en/v1/manual/distributed-computing/
+2. Distributed Computing · The Julia Language. https://docs.julialang.org/en/v1/stdlib/Distributed/
+3. What is message passing interface in distributed system?. https://profoundqa.com/what-is-message-passing-interface-in-distributed-system/
+4. Message Passing Model of Process Communication - GeeksforGeeks. https://www.geeksforgeeks.org/message-passing-model-of-process-communication/
+5. Programming Environments for Massively Parallel Distributed Systems. https://books.google.com/books/about/Programming_Environments_for_Massively_P.html?id=NlR_m9OWgoYC

 Julia can be started with a given number of `p local` workers using the ``-p``: